Magnus-github/news-cls/README.md

-# AI dev assignment - News classification
+# News classification - challenge

 Create a model for text classification based on given data.
 Make your code available on a public Git repo.